freakmaxi/kertish-dos/README.md

 ## System Requirements

-Kertish-dfs nodes has different hardware requirements to work flawless.
+Kertish-dos nodes has different hardware requirements to work flawless.

 - **Manager-Node** has redis, mongodb and locking-center TCP connections.
 In addition to that, it serves REST end-points for head-node and data-node for management feedback requests.
 For these purposes, a powerful network connection is a